open-guides/og-aws/README.md

 -	**Track and graph statistics:** The AWS Console can show you simple graphs from CloudWatch, you typically will want to track and graph many kinds of statistics, from CloudWatch and your applications.
 Collect and export helpful metrics everywhere you can (and as long as volume is manageable enough you can afford it).
 	-	Services like [Librato](https://www.librato.com/), [KeenIO](https://keen.io/), and [Datadog](https://www.datadoghq.com/) have fancier features or better user interfaces that can save a lot of time.
 (A more detailed comparison is [here](http://blog.takipi.com/production-tools-guide/visualization-and-metrics/).)
 	-	[Grafana](https://github.com/grafana/grafana) and [Graphite](https://github.com/graphite-project/graphite-web) are leading open source options.

+### Tips

+-	**NTP and accurate time:** If you are not using Amazon Linux (which comes preconfigured), you should confirm your servers [configure NTP correctly](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html#configure_ntp), to avoid insidious time drift (which can then cause all sorts of issues, from breaking API calls to misleading logs).
+This should be part of your automatic configuration for every server.
+If this already happened, remember NTP won’t shift time by more than a small amount automatically, so you may need to remediate manually (for example, [like this](http://askubuntu.com/questions/254826/how-to-force-a-clock-update-using-ntp) on Ubuntu).

 Billing and Cost Management
 ---------------------------